NatanelMizrahi/NowherePlanner2Calendar/README.md

 # NowherePlanner2Calendar
 Hello Nobodies!
-This is tool to convert the whatwherewhen.guide planner to ICS file to be imported to Google Calendar (or similar).
+This is a tool to convert the whatwherewhen.guide planner to ICS file to be imported to Google Calendar (or similar).
+Follow the easy steps below.
-Based on the What Where When guide website (not my work!
+Based on the [What Where When guide website](https://whatwherewhen.guide) (not my work!
 Awesome job!!!)

 # How to use
 1. Add events to the planner here: https://whatwherewhen.guide/Directory